The structure of the sternum. Anatomy of the human chest. Functions and age characteristics

 • xiphoid process.

-The anatomical configuration of the human sternum bone changes over time, this is directly related to the modification of body position and center of gravity.
-In addition, during the formation of this section of the skeleton, the volume of the lungs also grows.
-The transformation of the ribs with age allows you to increase the range of motion of the sternum and allow free breathing.
-Correct development department is very important for normal functioning the whole organism.
+The anatomical configuration of the human sternum bone changes over time, this is directly related to changes in body position and center of gravity.
+In addition, with the formation of this part of the skeleton, the volume of the lungs also increases.
+The transformation of the ribs with age allows you to increase the amplitude of movement of the sternum and allow free breathing.
+Proper development department is very important for normal functioning the whole body.

-The chest, the photo of which can be seen in the article, has the shape of a cone and remains so for up to three to four years.
-At six, it changes depending on the development of the upper and lower zones of the sternum, the angle of inclination of the ribs increases.
-By the age of twelve or thirteen, she is fully formed.
+The chest, a photo of which can be seen in the article, has the shape of a cone and remains this way until three or four years.
+At six, it changes depending on the development of the upper and lower zones of the sternum, and the angle of inclination of the ribs increases.
+By the age of twelve or thirteen she is fully formed.

-The bones of the human chest are affected exercise stress and landing.
-Physical education will help her become wider and more voluminous, and an improper fit (more related to the posture of schoolchildren at a desk or a computer table) will lead to the fact that the spine and all parts of the skeleton will not develop correctly.
+Affects the bones of the human chest exercise stress and landing.
+Physical education classes will help it become wider and more voluminous, and incorrect posture (more relevant to the posture of schoolchildren at a desk or computer desk) will lead to the fact that the spine and all parts of the skeleton will develop incorrectly.

-This can lead to scoliosis, stoop, and in some severe cases and to problems with internal organs.
-Therefore, it is imperative to conduct educational conversations with the child about the importance of posture.
+This can lead to scoliosis, stooping, and in some cases severe cases and problems with internal organs.
+Therefore, it is imperative to have educational conversations with your child about the importance of posture.

 Rib structure

-When asked about which bones form the ribcage, they are the first thing that comes to mind.
+When asked what bones form the chest, they are the first to come to mind.
 The ribs are an important part of this section of the skeleton.
-In medicine, all twelve couples are divided into three groups:
+In medicine, all twelve pairs are divided into three groups:

 • false ribs - the next three pairs are attached not to the sternum, but to the intercostal cartilage;